TTB53/plotly-stock-screener/README.md

            2. S&P500

 4. Calling API Service
-    1. yFinance - option to use Pandareader
+    1. yFinance - option to use Pandareader to include ability to download from various datasources.
 5. Database Development
     1. SQLite - option to use for switch between DB's
 6. Interactive Data Visualization